How FinTech is Helping Future-Proof Life for Amazon Sellers

-It includes online banking applications and money transfer apps like Venmo and Zelle.
+It includes online banking applications and money transfer apps like Venmo and Zelle, as well as exciting new ecommerce funding options.
 FinTech makes purchases as easy as flashing your Apple watch “wallet” or simply using a credit card issued by a traditional bank.

 There’s a very good chance that you’ve already used some aspect of FinTech in your everyday life.
-Speaking for myself, I have a troubling mental image of my grandfather spinning in his grave every time I authorize a business to access my personal bank account with the watch I wear on my wrist.
+I have a troubling mental image of my grandfather spinning in his grave each time I authorize a business to access my personal bank account with the watch I wear on my wrist.

 This form of FinTech is said to be “embedded” into the commerce ecosystem.
 Even though Shopify, Amazon, Visa, American Express, and Mastercard are not purely FinTech companies, it is a large part of how their businesses run (and make money).